softwaredoug/idiot-proof-git/README.md

 Sync this branch with it's corresponding branch at origin.
 So if your buddy is working on this branch too, you can get their changes.

+### 'git squash'

+Squash your changes into a single commit relative to main branch's HEAD commit - starts an interactive rebase relative to that commit.

+## Github Shortcuts

 ### 'git pr'

-Loads a diff to open PR / shortcut to the current PR
+Loads a diff to open/view PR to main (or master) branch at trunkiest trunk.

 [Inspired by this shortcut](https://salferrarello.com/git-alias-open-pull-request-github).
 Useful to jump to the PR to see review comments, create a PR, or view a diff in Github.

 ### 'git hub'

-Opens the trunkiest-trunk available on Github (prefes upstream to remote; prefers github.com to your Github enterprise if available)
+Opens the trunkiest-trunk available on Github (prefes upstream to origin; prefers github.com to your Github enterprise if available)

 Useful to browse issues, PRs, etc on that repo.

-### 'git squash'

-Squash your changes into a single commit relative to HEAD - starts an interactive rebase.

 ## Useful shortcuts